 Performance and architecture

 Ice Lake is built upon Intel’s Sunny Cove architecture which utilizes a 10nm process.
-That will make Intel’s new Ice Lake CPUs far more energy efficient than their predecessors and when combined with software tweaks that allow for on the fly adjustments to memory frequency and screen refresh rate, could lead to huge increases in battery life in laptops.
+That will make Intel’s new Ice Lake CPUs far more energy efficient than their predecessors.
+When combined with software tweaks that allow for on the fly adjustments to memory frequency and screen refresh rate, it could lead to huge increases in battery life in laptops.
 Intel told Digital Trends that Sunny Cove should push laptop battery life to more than a day.
 It’s already managed as much as 25 hours in some early prototypes.

 Ice Lake will support a new instruction set: AVX 512.
 Although that is unlikely to have much application for the average worker or gamer, when it comes to high-powered A.I. tasks, cryptography, or video editing, this new instruction set could have a dramatic impact on performance once it becomes more widely adopted.
 When combined with Ice Lake’s new support for Vector Neural Network Instructions, anything incorporating A.I. — like visual image searches or smart assistants — could see dramatic improvements in response times.

-Beyond the central processing capabilities of Ice Lake chips, we expect them to incorporate an 11th-generation Intel graphics core.
+Beyond the central processing capabilities of Ice Lake chips, they will also incorporate an 11th-generation Intel graphics core.
 That’s just one generation away from Intel’s 12th-gen architecture planned for its dedicated graphics card technology.
-Early hints of its potential suggest that the 11th-gen graphics could be far more capable than the existing “UHD” graphics Intel packs into its Coffee Lake designs.
+Branded as “Iris Plus,” this new integrated graphics option should give Ice Lake laptops a significant boost over Intel UHD graphics.